samber/lo/README.md

 ### FindDuplicates

-Returns a slice with the first occurence of each duplicated elements of the collection.
+Returns a slice with the first occurrence of each duplicated elements of the collection.
 The order of result values is determined by the order they occur in the array.

 ```go
 duplicatedValues := lo.FindDuplicates[int]([]int{1, 2, 2, 1, 2, 3})